bitterbloom/IBIO4490/03-Python/README.md

 Bonus:
 - I could contemplate the posibility of a bonus if someone soes not use the BDSD dataset.
 Be creative.

+Comments:

+I had to put the images in grayscale since i couldn't find a way to concatenate 3D arrays with 2D ones on the same array.
+Additionally I used a module called shutil to be able to delete directories with files inside.